 You can or set up reminders to do this.

-Another approach is to add water-containing foods such watermelon, strawberries, peaches, oranges, spinach, berries, grapes, melons, tomatoes, celery, cucumbers and lettuce to your diet.
+Another approach is to add water-containing foods such as watermelon, strawberries, peaches, oranges, spinach, berries, grapes, melons, tomatoes, celery, cucumbers and lettuce to your diet.

 Carry a warm water bottle with you wherever you go and keep taking sips from it as and when you feel the need.